shinesolutions/packer-aem/docs/aws-resources.md

 AWS Resources
 -------------

-For creating AEM AWS AMIs, a number of AWS resources must be available.
+For creating AEM AWS AMIs, a number of AWS resources must be available as prerequisites.

+### CloudFormation stack

 If you have the permission to provision the AWS resources using a CloudFormation stack, run the this command to create or update the resources: